osisoft/Client-Failover-Service/content/administration/delete-a-group.md

 ## Postman

-To delete a session using Postman:
+To delete a group using Postman:

 1. Select **Delete** from the HTTP request drop-down.